House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can A Lawnmower Hurt You?

-Even the most basic lawnmower has sharp, rotating blades, and these can cause serious injury if they catch a foot, hand, or finger.
-Ride-on mowers have the added danger of being heavy, powered machines, that can drive into or over operators and others.
-Although safe and sensible use of a lawnmower can greatly reduce the risks, lawnmowers have the potential to cause serious injury.
+Even the most basic lawnmower has sharp, rotating blades, which can cause serious damage if they catch a foot, hand, or finger.
+Ride-on mowers have the added danger of being heavy machines that can drive into or over operators and others.

 What Is The Fear Of Lawn Mowers Called?

 The fear of lawnmowers is called rasemaphobia.
-Like any phobia, it can be caused by past experiences or upbringing and it can lead to serious physiological symptoms like panic attacks.
+Like any phobia, it can be caused by past experiences and can lead to physiological symptoms like panic attacks.

 How Do Lawnmower Accidents Happen?

-Most lawnmower accidents seem to occur when people try to remove a blockage from the grass chute or try to free up seized blades, without first ensuring that the mower is turned off and safe.
-Other possible causes include operators running over their own feet or those of others, and a powered mower carries the same inherent risks as any motorized vehicle, especially those of an ATV.
+Most lawnmower accidents seem to occur when people try to remove a blockage from the grass chute or free up seized blades without first ensuring that the mower is turned off and safe.
+Other causes include operators running over their feet or those of others.

 Can A Lawnmower Cause Carbon Monoxide?